-- To educate skilled and competent school counselors who are capable of identifying and responding to the needs diverse clients by providing a wide range of guidance and counseling services to children, adolescents, and their families.
+- To prepare skilled and multiculturally competent school counselors who are capable of identifying and responding to the needs of diverse clients by providing a wide range of guidance and counseling services for children, adolescents and their parents.

 Admission to the graduate program in School Counseling requires: